kanaria69/Mainecoco/README.md

-## Geology rocks, but Geography is where it's at!
+## Why do birds fly south for the winter?
+Because it's too far to walk.